 The first quarter of the year was a bad one for the national housing market.
-Nothing much new occurred, however it was an unabated continuation of last year, which was one of the worst years for the national market on record.
+Nothing much new occurred, however, it was an unabated continuation of last year, which was one of the worst years for the national market on record.
 In that environment, however, the Manhattan real estate market continued to do OK.

-Underlying the effect that the strong numbers from the luxury sector had on the market as a whole, rents actually declined in the first quarter, even as the average price of New York City apartments increased.
-There were a some signs of a new weakness in the quarterly numbers – inventory, for example, increased substantially – however, the unexpected large increase in the average price buoyed confidence in the market for yet another quarter.
+Underlying the effect that the strong numbers from the luxury sector had on the market as a whole, rents declined in the first quarter, even as the average price of New York City apartments increased.
+There were some signs of new weakness in the quarterly numbers – inventory, for example, increased substantially – however, the unexpectedly large increase in the average price buoyed confidence in the market for yet another quarter.
 New York apartments, it seemed, lived in a different economic universe than the rest of the nation’s housing units.

 Most analysts expect prices to decline somewhat, especially among sellers who have had their home on the market for more than a month.
 Activity is expected to decline from what it was a year ago, though quarter-over-quarter numbers won’t seem quite as bad.